Caskexe/CASKexe/readme.md

 Since then, I have created and developed multiple brands, products, and applications, while also working as a system administrator for both local and remote data centres.
 My fervour for cybersecurity led me to write a book on the topic, titled Under Constant Supervision.

-I possess a keen attention to detail when it comes to digital "hygiene" and have established various folder structures and file naming conventions.
-These methods may prove beneficial to you or spark inspiration for developing your own system...or not 😂

 When I'm not engrossed in the digital realm, you can find me at a synthesizer or an old analog sound desk, surrounded by reel-to-reels and vintage equipment.
 My growing passion for high-resolution audio and the interplay between analog and digital sound only continues to expand.
 </blockquote>